Tkachenko-School/awesome-js-essentials/part1/article5.md

 [‘milk’, ‘coffee’, ‘suger’].join(‘, ‘); // = ‘milk, coffee, suger’
 ```

-## gen z Hack #3 — Default Operator ||
+## Gen Z Hack #3 — Default Operator ||

 Javascript is all about not knowing what an object holds.
 Sometime you get it as a function argument, other times you might read it from the network or a configuration file.
 Either way, you can use the || operator to use the second argument if the first is falsy.

 ```
 // default to ‘No name’ when myName is empty (or null, or undefined